aarongustafson/pwa-widgets/README.md

 The `tag` value is a `DOMString` that will serve as a way to reference the widget within the Service Worker as a `WidgetClient` and is analogous to a [Notification `tag`](https://notifications.spec.whatwg.org/#tag). `WidgetClient` still needs to be defined, but will be similar to [`WindowClient`](https://www.w3.org/TR/service-workers/#ref-for-dfn-window-client).

+### Internationalization

 A widget’s [language](https://www.w3.org/TR/appmanifest/#lang-member) and [text direction](https://www.w3.org/TR/appmanifest/#dir-member) are inherited from the Web App Manifest in which it is defined.
+See also [Web App Manifest Internationalization](https://w3c.github.io/manifest/#internationalization).

 ### Templated Widgets